Finasteride is one of the most common forms of treatment that are given to the 85% of men who experience hair loss by the age of 50 .

 2. Reduce your dosage

 If you’re concerned about side effects, you could talk to your doctor about reducing your dose of Finasteride.
-However, if you do take this route you may not experience the same results from the drug.
+However, if you do take this route you may not experience the same Finasteride results.

 3. Try taking erectile dysfunction medication